Core and Cavity in Injection Molding

 The Importance of Core and Cavity in Injection Molding

-- Tooling Durability: The core and cavity experience high levels of stress and thermal cycles during the injection molding process.
+• Tooling Durability: The core and cavity experience high levels of stress and thermal cycles during the injection molding process.
 Therefore, they need to be made from durable and wear-resistant materials to withstand the demands of repeated molding cycles.
 Proper maintenance and quality construction of the core and cavity contribute to the longevity of the mold.
-View this post to understand other ways to expand mold lifespan.
+View other ways to expand mold lifespan in this post.

 Principle of Injection Molding Process